CORDELIA MOLLOY / SCIENCE PHOTO LIBRARY CORDELIA MOLLOY / SCIENCE PHOTO LIBRARY

-Home ovulation test.
-Packet containing a 'Boots own brand' home ovulation test kit.
-The test works by detecting a surge in luteinizing hormone that marks the onset of ovulation.
-The absorbent end of a dipper is dipped in a urine sample.
-Two blue lines appear in windows on the side of the dipper.
-If the surge line is darker than the reference line the woman has begun to ovulate.
-Ovulation is the release of an egg from an ovary.
+Home ovulation test, negative result.
+Test stick used to test urine for a hormonal surge that marks the onset of ovulation.
+Two lines (blue) appear in the result window.
+As the surge line (left) is not as dark as the reference line (right), the result is negative.
+Ovulation is the release of an egg (female reproductive cell) from an ovary.
 Because the egg only survives for 24 hours, detecting the start of ovulation aids planning for a pregnancy.
-Luteinizing hormone is secreted by the anterior pituitary gland, stimulating ovulation.
+The test stick has an absorbent tip (not seen) for dipping in a urine sample.
+The hormone detected is the luteinizing hormone secreted by the anterior pituitary gland, stimulating ovulation in women.

 Model release not required.
 Property release not required.